-- 1. Number and extent of rills: Rills are not common on this site.
-If the site is degrading due to gully down-cutting, rills may occur on the side slopes of the gully. - 2.
-Presence of water flow patterns: Water-flow patterns are common on this site.
+Presence of water flow patterns: water-flow patterns are common on this site.
 When they occur they are long, often running the length of the site and disrupted by cool season grasses.
-Water-flow patterns are also common from run-on from the adjacent uplands. - 3.
-Number and height of erosional pedestals or terracettes: Both are rare on this site. - 4.
-Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): Data is not available.
+Water flow patterns are also common from run-on from the adjacent uplands.

+1. Number and extent of rills: are not common on this site.
+If the site is degrading due to gully down-cutting, rills may

+- 4. Bare ground from Ecological Site Description or other studies (rock, litter, lichen, moss, plant canopy are not bare ground): data is not available.
 On sites in mid-seral status bare ground may range from 20-30 percent but more data is needed. - 5.
-Number of gullies and erosion associated with gullies: Does not occur in the Reference State on this site.
+Number of gullies and erosion associated with gullies: gullies do not occur on this site.